dcooney/ajax-load-more/README.txt

 = 2.12.0 - September 5, 2016 =
 * NEW - Completed integration of new Call to Actions add-on.
-* NEW - Added $.fn.almTriggerClick() public function that will easily allow users to trigger Ajax Load More from any object on the screen.
+* NEW - Added almTriggerClick() public function that will easily allow users to trigger Ajax Load More from any object on the screen.
 * UPDATE - Allow for post_status="inherit" for use with attachments.
 * UPDATE - Adding Media (attachment) post type to the Shortcode Builder.
 * UPDATE - Allow for Author slug or ID within shortcode.